Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-\textit{Transferability and discrimination power.} Li et al.~\cite{li2023does} have empirically discovered the transferability and discrimination power of interactive concepts in classification tasks.
-Specifically, they discovered that there was a significant overlap between the set of salient interactive concepts extracted from different samples in the same category, which indicated that interactive concepts were transferable across different samples.
-Furthermore, it was also discovered that the same concept extracted from different samples consistently pushed the classification result towards a certain category, which implied that interactive concepts were discriminative in a classification task.
+Furthermore, the Harsanyi interaction has been proven to satisfy seven desirable properties in game theory, \textit{e.g.}, the \textit{efficiency, linearity, dummy}, and \textit{symmetry} properties.
+In addition, the Harsanyi interaction can explain the elementary mechanism of three existing game-theoretic attribution/interaction metrics{, \textit{e.g.}, the Shapley value \footnote{We have { $\phi(i)=\sum_{S\subseteq N\setminus \{i\}}\frac{1}{|S|+1} I(S\cup \{i\})$}, which means that the Shapley value $\phi(i)$ can be explained as the result of uniformly assigning each Harsanyi interaction { $I(S\cup\{i\})$} to each involved variable.} ~\citep{shapley1953value}.
+See Appendix \ref{apdx:axiom_harsanyi} for details.}

-$\bullet$ \textbf{The sparsity of interactions / interactive concepts is the core of the emergence of symbolic concepts.} In other words, the core task of proving the emergence of symbolic concepts is to prove that in a well-trained AI model, the interactions/concepts defined above are sparse.
-Although there are as many as $2^n$ interactions corresponding to each set $S$ in $2^N=\{S:S\subseteq N\}$, recent studies~\cite{ren2021AOG, li2023does} have empirically discovered that these interactions were usually sparse for a sufficiently trained AI model. \emph{I.e.}, only a few salient interactions have significant effects on the model output, and can be taken as \textit{salient interactive concepts}.
-In comparison, most other interactions have near-zero effects (\emph{i.e.}, $I(S)\approx 0$), which are referred to as \textit{noisy patterns}.
-In this way, the model output can be summarized by a small number of salient interactive concepts, \emph{i.e.}, $v(\bm{x}) \approx \sum_{S \in \Omega_{\text{salient}}}I(S)+v(\bm{x}_{\emptyset})$.
+$\bullet$ \textbf{Illustrating the emergence of interaction primitives.} The core task of proving the emergence of symbolic primitives is to prove that in a well-trained {DNN}, the interactions defined above are sparse.
+Although there are as many as $2^n$ interactions corresponding to all subsets $S$ in $2^N=\{S:S\subseteq N\}$, recent studies~\citep{ren2021AOG, li2023does} have empirically discovered that these interactions were usually sparse in a well-trained {DNN}.
+That is, only a few salient interactions have significant effects on the {network output} and can be taken as \textbf{\textit{salient interaction primitives}}.
+In comparison, most other interactions have near-zero effects (\emph{i.e.}, $I(S)\approx 0$), which are referred to as \textbf{\textit{noisy patterns}}.
+According to Theorem \ref{theorem:universal_matching}, the {network output} can be summarized by a small number of salient interactions, \emph{i.e.}, $v(\bm{x}) \approx \sum_{S \in \Omega_{\text{salient}}, S\neq \emptyset}I(S)+v(\bm{x}_{\emptyset})$.